 - Electronic information about Careers Employability and Enterprise on the Careers section of the Student Intranet

 In addition, students’ will be invited to attend:

 - Events throughout the year to support your progression e.g. a Higher Education Fair, a Careers Fair, talks about higher education from visiting universities and careers and progression events in the local area.

-Student will also receive Tutorials on:
+Students will also receive tutorials on:

 - Career Planning.

 - UCAS Registration and Process (level 3 students)

 Whether you’re looking for your first job or wanting to change career, there are a number of things you can do that can help you make the best decision.
 Firstly, get to know yourself – your strengths, values, interests and ambitions.
 Next, do your research on your chosen job – make sure you know as much as you can about what the job’s really like and if it’s the right job for you.

 Finally, get some advice from a professional – there might be other options or funding schemes open to you that you didn’t know about.
 And it always helps to have someone impartial as a sounding board to check if you’re doing the right thing.